Australian lawmaker prompts anger over shooting ad days after Orlando killings

 SYDNEY Australian lawmaker Bob Katter drew online complaints on Wednesday after posting a campaign video in which he shoots dead political opponents just days after a gunman killed 49 people at an Orlando gay nightclub.

-The video, uploaded to his social media channels, features two men wearing shirts for Australia's major political parties, the conservative Liberal Party and center-left Labor Party, putting up an "Australia for sale" placard.
+The video, uploaded to his social media channels, features two men wearing shirts for Australia's major political parties, the conservative Liberal Party and centre-left Labor Party, putting up an "Australia for sale" placard.

 Seconds later the video cuts to a smiling Katter, blowing smoke from the barrel of a gun as the camera pans down to the two men apparently lying dead on the ground.